Argentina

 Patagonia Lithuanian heritage sites

 Patagonia's Lithuanian history is very different from that of Argentina's main cities.
-Lithuanians migrated to Patagonia before World War 1 when the regions still had no cities.
-They were led or invited by Šlapelis family, more than a single member of which left a deep enough trace in Patagonian history to have numerous places named after Šlapelis surname.
-Most of them are in or around the city of Sarmiento, where the local museum has significant Šlapelis-related exhibits as well.
+Lithuanians migrated to Patagonia before World War 1 when the region still had no cities.
+This group of Lithuanians was led or invited by Šlapelis family, more than a single member of which left a deep enough trace in Patagonian history to have numerous places named after Šlapelis surname.
+Most of these sites are in or around the city of Sarmiento, where the local museum has significant Šlapelis-related exhibits as well.

 Other cities of Argentina Lithuanian heritage

 Although Lithuanian club organizations operate in a few more Lithuanian cities, they lack their own premises and these cities have no Lithuanian heritage sites.
-Cordoba Lithuanians once owned their own club building - however, that organization folded and while it was re-created, it now lacks premises.
-Tandil Lithuanian club, on the other hand, was established by descendants of Lithuanians researching their roots and they never had any premises nor Lithuanian heritage sites in the city.
+Tandil Lithuanian club was established by descendants of Lithuanians researching their roots and they never had any premises - however, the Flag square of Tandil now also includes a Lithuanian flag.

 Buenos Aires is the capital of Argentina and one of the 20 largest cities of the world.
 Its streets are still filled with a crumbling grandeur of early 20th century, the era most Lithuanians immigrated to Argentina.

 Among those old buildings stand two Lithuanian centers, a Lithuanian church and small museum, five streets named after Lithuania.
-As everything had been created ~70 years ago, it also has a grand history.
+As everything had been created in 1930s-1970s, it also has a grand history.

 Some 30 000 Lithuanians have immigrated to Argentina during a very short period in the middle of the interwar period (1925-1930).
 At that time, Argentina was possibly the second-richest country of the Americas (after the USA) and, unlike the USA at the time, it did not limit immigration.